[Image Source: Pixabay ]

 Here’s what gives: Your product doesn’t have a viral loop going for it.

 You see, when it comes to releasing products, a viral loop is kind of a big deal.
+Otherwise, to get new customers, you may need to resort to cold outreach approaches to source new customers, like using LinkedIn automation tools and sending cold emails.

 Want to know what a viral loop is and what it can do to help your products catch on with your target audience?